 ‘It’s a priceless artifact’

-Ambassador Phillips said the Library of Congress acquired the letter in good faith.
 Federal investigators took custody of it in March 2014 and had further testing conducted.
-It showed a chemical was used to bleach the ink of the Italian library’s stamp.
+It showed a chemical was also used to bleach the ink of the Italian library’s stamp.
+The US returned the document, which was a copy printed in Latin by Stephan Plannck.

 Officials are continuing to investigate how the letter, which was addressed to King Ferdinand and Queen Isabella of Spain, was donated to the Library of Congress.
 According to media reports, U.S. officials believe the final owner also acquired the letter in good faith.